Seeing a specialist

 We are committed to:

-- Ensuring our patients have timely access to any tests needed and that the test results are made available in an agreed time frame.
+- ensuring our patients have timely access to any tests needed and that the test results are made available in an agreed time frame

-- Assisting patients to understand their diagnosis
+- helping patients understand their diagnosis

 - supporting patient's understanding about their treatment, trust in their medical team and access to honest information about treatment options

 It's likely your first appointment will be at a specialist doctor's private rooms or in an outpatient department/clinic.

 If you visit a doctor in their private rooms, charges may apply - ask when you book your appointment.
 Costs may vary depending on where you see the doctor (for example, in their rooms, as an outpatient, as a public or private patient).

 At an outpatient clinic, you may meet a range of healthcare professionals, including medical specialists and nurses.
 If you hold a Medicare card, generally visits to outpatient clinics don't incur any costs.

 Outpatient facilities are mainly located at Concord Hospital Ground East.
 If you need directions, please ask at the front enquiry desk in the main building of the Hospital.

 Concord Repatriation General Hospital is a tertiary hospital affiliated with a number of universities and is located on one of the largest healthcare campuses in Sydney.